-The development of our proved, probable and possible undeveloped reserves may take longer and may require higher levels of capital expenditures than we currently anticipate.
+The development of our proved undeveloped reserves may take longer and may require higher levels of capital expenditures than we currently anticipate.
 Therefore, these undeveloped reserves may not be ultimately developed or produced.

-Approximately 7.4% of our estimated net proved, probable and possible reserves volumes were classified as proved undeveloped as of November 30, 2021.
+Approximately 35.3% of our estimated net proved reserves volumes were classified as proved undeveloped as of November 30, 2021.
 Development of undeveloped reserves may take longer and require higher levels of capital expenditures than we currently anticipate.
 Delays in the development of our reserves or increases in costs to drill and develop such reserves will reduce the PV-10 value of our estimated proved undeveloped reserves and future net revenues estimated for such reserves and may result in some projects becoming uneconomic.
-In addition, delays in the development of reserves could cause us to have to reclassify our proved undeveloped reserves as unproved reserves.
+In addition, delays in the development of reserves could cause us to have to reclassify our proved undeveloped reserves as unproved